-a.
 Controlled substances analysis reports reflect a case number, barcode number and location of the offense.
-Also reported is the weight of substance before and case that involves a juvenile victim until the victim's twenty-third (23^{rd)} birthday, which shall be five (5) years after analysis, as well as drug type and scheduling.
+Also reported is the weight of substance before and after analysis, as well as drug type and scheduling.
 In the case of non-controlled substances, the report simply states "negative for controlled substances," however, occasionally it may be necessary to identify a non-controlled substance.
-In cases where there is an inadequate amount of sample for analysis, the results are reported as "insufficient sample for analysis," "insufficient analyte for identification," or similar language depending upon the circumstances. they turn eighteen (18) years old.
+In cases where there is an inadequate amount of sample for analysis, the results are reported as "insufficient sample for analysis," "insufficient analyte for identification," or similar language depending upon the circumstances.

-13. Drug Standards Inventory
+- 2. Drug Standards Inventory - a.

-- a.
 The Chemical Analysis Group stores and maintains Schedule I, II, III, IV, and V controlled substances, as defined by New Mexico State Statutes, for the purpose of analytical standards. - b.
-Procedures for inventory are outlined in the Controlled Substances
+Procedures for inventory are outlined in the Controlled Substances Procedures Manual. - c.
+Typical Results i.
+Not applicable - 3.
+Blood Alcohol Analysis - a.

-Procedures Manual.

-- c.
-Typical Results

-- i.
-Not applicable

-14. Blood Alcohol Analysis

-- a.
 The Chemical Analysis Group provides analysis of blood specimens for alcohol content in criminal cases. - b.
 Instrument calibration check using alcohol standards. - c.
 Preparation and analysis of blood samples, standards, and blanks. - d.
 Instrument maintenance. - e.
 Review of results, report and notes by another court qualified alcohol examiner; administrative review by the Unit Supervisor or designee. - f.
 Proficiency testing is required each year for examiners. - g.
 Courtroom testimony as required. - h.
 Typical Results - i.
-Blood alcohol test results are reported out in grams of ethyl alcohol per 100 milliliters of blood.

-15. Breath Alcohol Analysis
+Blood alcohol test results are reported out in grams of ethyl alcohol per 100 milliliters of blood. - 4.
+Breath Alcohol Analysis - a.

-- a.
 The Chemical Analysis Group provides instrument maintenance and instruction to officers, and courtroom testimony. - b.
 Simultaneous instrument accuracy checks. - c.
 Minor instrument maintenance and repair. - d.
-Record keeping.

-- e.
+Record keeping. - e.
 Scientific Laboratory Division liaison. - f.
 Stock and provide supplies to off-site locations. - g.
 Officer training, instruction and testing.